 Prior to leaving Atlanta, we set up our Garmin GPS with caches all around New York City…and there are a lot!
 Luckily, our Garmin 650T is able to store over 4 million geocaches at one time.
 Considering that there are only 2.3 million geocaches hidden around the world, we don’t have to worry about filling the GPS.

-Central Park is a very special place in New York City, and you can see it and feel it the moment you step into the park.
+Central Park is a very special place of all the activities to do in New York City, and you can see it and feel it the moment you step into the park.
 On this particular day we saw families having snowball fights, people sledding down the hills, horse drawn carriages passed by with couples snuggled up in blankets and drinking hot beverages, and people were ice skating; it was a truly beautiful scene all around the park!

 As soon as we arrived at the park we wanted to grab our first cache right away, and luckily, there was a cache right near where we entered the park.
 Cachers know what I mean about having to get that first one out of the way.
 Once we figured out the correct trail to get on, we used the footprints in the snow as the hint to help lead us to our first find in the park.